• Skip to primary navigation

 🍴 Serving suggestions

 Serve the gnocchi on its own for a tasty and filling meal.
-For something more substantial, homemade focaccia or garlic bread is always a good option, as is a side of green vegetables, such as air fryer broccoli Parmesan or roasted Tenderstem broccoli!
+For something more substantial, homemade focaccia or air fryer garlic bread is always a good option, as is a side of green vegetables, such as air fryer broccoli Parmesan or roasted Tenderstem broccoli!

 Read my post on what to serve with gnocchi for 31 new ideas to try!